Criminal Defense Lawyers

 Remember, the prosecutor must prove every element of a crime beyond a reasonable doubt.
 Some crimes have only a few elements, such as the crime of driving under influence of alcohol; however, some crimes have many elements, such as criminal threats.

-Negative defenses include insufficient evidence, alibi, mistake of fact, and more.
+Negative defenses include insufficient evidence, alibi defense, and more.

 For example, the defendant may admit to killing another person (an affirmative act) while concurrently claim that he or she only killed the other person while acting in self-defense (a legal justification).

-The most common affirmative defenses include insanity, entrapment, intoxication, defense of other people, duress, necessity, a claim of right, self-defense, and more.
+The most common affirmative defenses include insanity, entrapment, intoxication, defense of other people, duress, necessity, a claim of right, self-defense, mistake of fact, and more.

 Procedural defenses: Procedural defenses are defenses that do not directly address the guilt or innocence of the defendant, but rather, focus on any unreliability in the process of the prosecution or on any mitigating factors that might reduce a defendant’s punishment.